~ Nia Shanks

 Some days don’t you just want to tell that voice to shut the #$%! up?

 Negative self-talk happens to all of us.
 Even the most confident and successful person can get beaten down by their inner saboteur now and again.
-And while it’s normal to have moments of self-doubt, too much of it can get in the way of success and self-confidence.
+It’s how we work.
+Yet, while it’s normal to have moments of self-doubt, too much of it can get in the way of success and self-confidence.

 We talk to ourselves more or less continuously throughout the day.
 Our brains are always active, making decisions, thinking through problems, processing information, and providing an inner dialogue about ‘how things are’.
 Watch out for that last one, because up to 70% of our self-talk is negative.
 What do you say when you talk to yourself?